lwaaron2023/Group20-final-project-a25/README.md

 7. React was used to design and structure the webpages.
 8. Pug was used to render the webpages.
 9. React dom was used for inner-page routing.
+10. For Trust AI : Used Svelte for the frontend and Node.js with Express for the backend.
+Real-time interaction between the player and AI is handled through WebSockets, making the gameplay smooth and responsive.
+MongoDB stores user and game data, and GitHub OAuth provides secure login.
+Trivia questions come from custom routes and external APIs like Open Trivia, Geo, and Stooq for variety.
+Sessions are managed with express-session, and the full app is deployed on Render.

 ## Challenges faced throughout the project: